-Diversifying the portfolio by the number of investment managers and across different types of investment.

-- Restricting external appointed fund manager investment activity in accordance with LGPS Regulations and as documented in fund management agreements. - By selecting appropriate investment benchmarks and variance parameters to control the risk. - By taking appropriate internal and external professional advice. - Via meetings of the Pensions Committee quarterly and the Pension Fund Management Group twice per year.
-Pensions Committee meetings monitor asset allocation against investments benchmarks and fund activity and performance.
+- Diversifying the portfolio by the number of investment managers and across different types of investment. - Restricting external appointed fund manager investment activity in accordance with LGPS Regulations and as documented in fund management agreements. - By selecting appropriate investment benchmarks and variance parameters to control the risk. - By taking appropriate internal and external professional advice. - Via quarterly meetings of the Pensions Committee to monitor asset allocation against investments benchmarks and fund activity and performance. - The Local Pension Board also provide an oversight role.